8 Tips to Help You Unleash the Power of Video By Mike and Kristin Suraw

 What’s your video strategy?

 Video is everywhere.
-According to YouTube’s own statistics, more than 1 billion unique users visit YouTube each month, and over 6 billion hours of video are watched on their site every month.
+According to YouTube’s statistics, over 1 billion unique users visit YouTube monthly, and over 6 billion hours of video are watched on their site every month.
 And by the way, that is up 50 percent from last year.

 It was also clear they produced the video themselves.
-But even though it’s homemade, it will probably get them awesome results!
+But even though it’s homemade, it will probably get them fantastic results!

 Here’s the thing: video production can cost a lot of money.
-There is absolutely a time and a place for hiring a production company (or we’d be out of business!), but within every organization there are opportunities for you to capture your own cinematic gold.
+There is a time and place to hire a production company (or we’d be out of business!).
+Still, within every organization, there are opportunities for you to capture your cinematic gold.

 Do you have a YouTube channel?
 You should.
-And it can be filled with content you capture yourselves.
+And it can be filled with content you capture yourself.
 Here are eight tips to help you unleash the power of video:

 1. In-House Versus Outsourcing

-It’s important to understand when to produce video in-house and when to outsource.
-Basically, if your content can stand on its own without much editing, and if the video’s purpose is more of a simple update, consider capturing it yourself.
+Understanding when to produce video in-house and when to outsource is essential.
+If your content can stand independently without much editing, and the video’s purpose is more of a simple update, consider capturing it yourself.
 If your video needs to tie together multiple aspects of your organization, needs to impress a group of people, or meet specific goals, consider hiring a production company that specializes in this type of work.